How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 The 2021 Virginia governor’s race is a fitting after-party for the presidential election.
-Its familiar plotlines will test the fatigue level of voters in a newly blue state with a strong red tradition: the fight for GOP identity, post-Donald Trump.
-The tension among Democrats between familiar leadership and candidates of color offering something new, both sides battling for the suburbs — all against the backdrop of a coronavirus pandemic that could provide an early test of President Biden and Democratic leadership.
+Its familiar plotlines will test the fatigue level of voters in a newly blue state with a strong red tradition: the fight for GOP identity, post-Donald Trump; the tension among Democrats between familiar leadership and candidates of color offering something new; both sides battling for the suburbs — all against the backdrop of a coronavirus pandemic that could provide an early test of President Biden and Democratic leadership.

-“What’s clear about 2021 in Virginia is that almost everybody sees an opportunity,” said Stephen Farnsworth, a political scientist at the University of Mary Washington.
+“What’s clear about 2021 in Virginia is that almost everybody sees an opportunity,” said Stephen Farnsworth, a political scientist at the University of Mary Washington in Fredericksburg.
 “The left, the right and the center are all thinking, ‘This is going to be the year.’ ”

-Traditionally, the Virginia governor’s race is a barometer for national trends — a “harbinger of what’s to come for the first midterm election of a new presidential administration,” analyst Jessica Taylor of the Cook Political Report said.
+Traditionally, the Virginia governor’s race is a barometer for national trends — a “harbinger of what’s to come for the first midterm election of a new presidential administration,” said Cook Political Report analyst Jessica Taylor.

 In every post-presidential election year but one, the party that won the White House has lost the election for Virginia governor.
 That should favor the GOP this time around — except Republicans haven’t won statewide in Virginia since 2009.